tobiasroessler/lilota-django/README.md

 ## Installation

-In order to install lilota-django in your application yopu have to do the following:
+In order to install lilota-django in your application you have to enter the following command:

 ```
 pip install lilota-django
 ```

-After that you can integrate it by adding it in the **settings.py**.
+After that you can integrate it by adding it in the **settings.py** file.

 ```
 INSTALLED_APPS = [